schelhorn/virana/README.md

 pysam
 ftputil>=2.4
 HTSeq
+matplotlib
 ```

 The binaries are used by the four _virana_ executables are [STAR](https://code.google.com/p/rna-star/) version [2.3.1](ftp://ftp2.cshl.edu/gingeraslab/tracks/STARrelease/Alpha/) or higher, [BWA-mem](http://bio-bwa.sourceforge.net/), [LASTZ](http://www.bx.psu.edu/~rsharris/lastz/), and [Jalview](http://www.jalview.org/‎).
 For the latter, only the Java packages `jalview.jar` is required; the other binaries are commonly called `STAR`, `bwa`, and `lastz` in case you want them to `locate` on your GNU-Linux system.
 Another short read mapper, [SMALT](http://www.sanger.ac.uk/resources/software/smalt/‎), is currently not fully supported but may be added in the future.
 All these binaries should be installed (see documentation for each of these binaries, they usually only require `./configure` and `make`) and [placed](http://www.linfo.org/path_env_var.html) into the `$PATH` by you or your administrator.
 If placing them into the `$PATH` is not convenient, however, each _virana_ component also allows specifying the lcoation of the binaries via command line parameters (see the [tutorial](#tutorial)).

-In addition, the Galaxy tool wrapping _virana_ also requires the Python package `matplotlib`, but that should be provided with Galaxy anyway.

 ## Tutorial
 <a id="tutorial"></a>

 ### Components

-As indicated before, _virana_ consists of four components:
+As indicated before, _virana_ consists of five components:

 1.  _Virana simulator_, `vsim`, a very simple (or even naive) metagenomic short read simulator that is convenient to use for microbial genomes
 2.  _Virana reference_, `vref`, a tool that automatically obtains viral, human, fungi, and bacterial references sequences as well as their taxonomic annotation from reference archives
 3.  _Virana mapper_, `vmap`, a tool that employs highly sensitive and fast short read mappers to align transcriptomic or genomic reads to annotated references and supports a variety of output formats
 4.  _Virana homology_,`vhom`, a tool that analyzes the homology relationships within mapped reads in order to extract _homologous regions_, i.e. nucleotide stretches that display high sequence similarity to a pathogen and, optionally, also to human factors
+5. _Virana plot_, `vplot`, a tool that generates plots visualizing statistics of determined _homologous regions_.

 ### Simulating reads